sys-bio/libsbml-draw/README.md

 	`libsbml-draw> git branch -a`

-3. Copy the files in the `doxy\build` directory to the `libsbml-draw` directory of the `gh-pages branch`
+3. Generate a new version of the documentation by cd'ing into the directory containing the C/C++ documentation and executing the `doxygen` command:

+	`libsbml-draw> cd doxy`
+   	`libsbml-draw\doxy> doxygen doxy.cfg`

+  By executing the two commands above, the documentation will be generated.
+The output directory of this build is specified in the `doxy.cfg` file.
+Currently, it is set to output to the `doxy/build` directory.

+4. In order for these documentation files to appear online, they need to be copied to the root directory of gh-pages branch of the libsbml-draw repo:

+   'libsbml-draw\doxy> cd build'
+   'libsbml-draw\doxy\build> copy * ..\..\.`

-4. push the new files:
+5. push the new files to the `gh-pages` branch of the `libsbml-draw` repo:

 	`libsbml-draw> git push`